shanearcaro/lexical-analyzer/README.md

 ## Lexical Analyzer

-The analyzer is used to analyze a basic programming language that contains basic mathematical operations along with strings and basic statements.
-The code must start with a begin token and end with an end token.
+The analyzer is used to read in a text file and determine what the next token is.
+With the knowledge of the next and previous token, the analyzer determines if an error has occured and what the error is.
+The language that is being analyzer here is an untyped language that can recognzie `strings`, `ints`, and `real numbers`.
+The language also supports single line `comments` and single line `if then` statements.

 ## Implementation

-The style of implementation for this program was mostly joined with a previous assignment about operation overloading.
-This assignment works as the second part of a three assignment series of creating a lexical analyzer.
+This assignment is a combination of an earlier assignment to overload the `<<` operator for output of a `LexItem` token.
+This assignment will be combined with our next assignment, creating a parser.

 ## Flag Types